 The DI is calculated from five behavioral dimensions, each contributing a weighted signal to the composite score.
 No single dimension dominates.
 The score reflects the whole pattern of behavior, not a single impressive week.

 Every mission completion requires proof: a written reflection of at least 200 characters, with optional supporting evidence such as a photo, metric, link, or file.
-The proof is evaluated by an AI validation layer that scores the depth and specificity of the reflection on a scale of 0 to 100.
+The proof is evaluated by an AI coach that scores the depth and specificity of the reflection.
 Shallow or repetitive submissions are flagged.
 Submissions that fall below a quality threshold are routed to manual review.
 This mechanism ensures that the DI reflects genuine engagement, not checkbox behavior.

-As the DI rises, the user advances through five tiers.
+As the DI rises from 0 toward 850, the member advances through five tiers: Rebuilding, Foundation, Operator, Elite Operator, and Command.
 Each tier corresponds to a different level of mission difficulty, proof requirement, and system expectation.
 Tier advancement is not a reward — it is a recalibration.
-The system continuously adjusts what it asks of the user based on what the user has demonstrated they can handle.
+The system continuously adjusts what it asks of the member based on what the member has demonstrated they can handle.

-Every Sunday at 23:59, the system locks the user's DI tier for the coming week.
+Every Sunday at 23:59, the system locks the member's DI tier for the coming week.
 This is called the Governance Lock.
-It prevents mid-week adjustments that could be exploited and ensures that each week's mission is calibrated to the user's verified performance level, not their self-reported intentions.
+It prevents mid-week adjustments that could be exploited and ensures that each week's mission is calibrated to the member's verified performance level, not their self-reported intentions.
 The lock is a structural feature, not a punitive one — it is what makes the system trustworthy.

 04 — Psychology